callahantiff/callahantiff.github.io/ProjectDirectory/README.md

 # Project Directory

-### This directory creates a page to reference other GitPages for projects in my GitHub repository.
+### This repository is used to host information about projects that are linked to this GitHub account.

-##### HTML Template Courtesy Of:
-Dimension by HTML5 UP .
-html5up.net | @ajlkn .
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)